 I continued my research on batting and carefully analyzed the systems of other instructors who taught principles that complemented or reinforced rotational hitting.
 I studied Dr. Chris Yeager’s Iso-Hitting System, Chris O’Leary’s hitting webbooks, and Justin Stone’s Sequential Hitting program.
 I talked to local and national hitting instructors whenever I had the chance.
 As I became more confident in my understanding of rotational hitting, I began working with my son and players on the travel team I coached.

 After six years of studying batting and working informally with players, I decided to learn how to be a hitting instructor.
 So, in 2017, I flew to Denver, Colorado, completed training in the Epstein Hitting System, and became an Epstein Certified Hitting Instructor.
 I chose this certification program because it emphasizes video analysis and uses a proven method to teach rotational hitting, which is the basic way most MLB players hit.
 The Epstein method combines slow-motion video analysis and time-tested drills to correct flaws.
 There is no doubt in my mind that the use of slow-motion video and targeted drills is the most effective way to help players improve their hitting and reach their potential.

-My interest in pitching was the result of coaching a 9U travel baseball team.
+My interest in pitching was the result of coaching a 9U travel baseball team in 2014.
 This is the age group where players first begin to pitch.
 The 9U season made me realize how little I actually knew about pitching.
 So, I decided to educate myself.
 I began attending regional pitching camps as a coach to observe two of the best pitching coaches in the country, Tom House (National Pitching) and Ron Wolforth (Texas Baseball Ranch).
 These camps included teaching demonstrations and detailed explanations of their pitching systems.
 I also purchased supplemental materials to help me with the learning process.
 I have taken what I think makes the most sense from their two systems to develop a program to help players maximize their pitching potential.

 COACHING TRAINING AND EXPERIENCE